nuxt-community/gtm-module/README.md

   ],

   gtm: {
-    id: 'GTM-XXXXXXX, // Used as fallback if no runtime config is provided },
+    id: 'GTM-XXXXXXX', // Used as fallback if no runtime config is provided },

   publicRuntimeConfig: {